ignite/cli/docs/2 Run a Blockchain/1 Start a Blockchain.md

 One of your first actions is to start your blockchain.
 To start your blockchain, use the `starport serve` command.

-The command does the following:
+The `starport serve` command performs the following tasks:

 * Installs dependencies
 * Imports state, if possible